 Shares of a Cooperative Housing Corporation

-The enhanced Ontario NHR would allow an individual to claim a rebate of up to $80,000 of the provincial portion of the HST paid in respect of the purchase of a share of a cooperative (co-op) housing corporation that entitles the individual to the possession of new or substantially renovated co-op housing.
+The enhanced Ontario NHR allows an individual to claim a rebate of up to $80,000 of the provincial portion of the HST paid in respect of the purchase of a share of a cooperative (co-op) housing corporation that entitles the individual to the possession of new or substantially renovated co-op housing.

 • the agreement of purchase and sale for the share was entered into between the individual and the co-op on or after April 1, 2026, and on or before March 31, 2027; and